dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/maneuvers.md

 ### Anti-Ice

-* WG/STAB HT OK white CAS
+* `WG/STAB HT OK` white CAS
-* WING OVHT and STAB OVHT red CWP
+* `WING OVHT` and `STAB OVHT` red CWP
 * Master WARN tone and light

 ### EGPWS

 <!-- Operations Reference Manual 1-11 -->

-* As soon as you see "TERR TEST" pop up in MFD let go of the button (less than 2 seconds press)
+* As soon as you see `TERR TEST` pop up in MFD let go of the button (less than 2 seconds press)
-* White GPWS SYS FAIL CAS message is displayed momentarily
+* White `GPWS SYS FAIL` CAS message is displayed momentarily
-* White GND PROX FAIL and WINDSHEAR FAIL CAS messages may also appear momentarily
+* White `GND PROX FAIL` and `WINDSHEAR FAIL` CAS messages may also appear momentarily
-* GPWS FAIL annunciators on the upper, outboard corner of the pilot and copilot instrument panels are also displayed momentarily
+* `GPWS FAIL` annunciators on the upper, outboard corner of the pilot and copilot instrument panels are also displayed momentarily
 * Either
   * This
     * "Glideslope" aural alert will be enunciated
-    * Amber GND PROX is momentarily displayed in the ADI sphere on both PFDs
+    * Amber `GND PROX` is momentarily displayed in the ADI sphere on both PFDs
-    * White GPWS G/S INHB CAS message is momentarily posted
+    * White `GPWS G/S INHB` CAS message is momentarily posted
   * Or this
     * "Glideslope Inop" aural alert will be enunciated